Periodic-Apps/Periodic-Apps.github.io/faq.markdown

 ## Who is this app for?

 Resourceful is for people of any age who want to change the way Minecraft looks.

 **Parents:** if your kids have been asking you daily to help them make their own “texture pack”, this app is for you.

 **Kids:** if you don’t have access to a PC or lack experience working with all the technologies required to make texture packs, this app is for you.

 Even if you don’t own Minecraft, Resourceful is also a fun toy art app.
-Who doesn’t need more art in their lives?n text goes here
+Who doesn’t need more art in their lives?

 ## I just installed the app.
 Where are all the standard vanilla Minecraft blocks!?